Aceeri/ultrapacker/README.md

 Later I found this: `https://save-buffer.github.io/ultrapack.html` Which is basically an abstraction of that concept for values that all have the same possible values.

+This might also be called radix encoding or factoradic representation?

 # Limitations
 This doesn't currently let you use different possible values for each value in the bundle.
 Ideally you should able to send something like [18, 18, 18, 59] so the values have 3 with 18 possible values and 1 with 59.